Venice Street Food: The Best Cheap Eats in Venice, Italy

 Fried fish and/or mixed fried seafood served in paper, also called Scartossi in Venice is very popular with both tourists and locals.

 This staple dish of Venetian cuisine is available in large portions on many street corners packed in paper bags or served as a seafood cone.
+In fact, this street food in Naples is called a cuoppo, which means cone.
+And even if you’ve had the Neapolitan dish, you shouldn’t miss it in Venice.

-Of course, you’re in a city by the sea, so, you should definitely try the seafood in Venice!
+Why?
+You’re in a city by the sea, so, you should definitely try the seafood in Venice!
 And besides being a tasty popular Venetian food, fried fish in Venice is a cheap street food alternative to an expensive restaurant visit.

 It’s a filling Venice street food to fill you up before the next tour of discovery through the lagoon city.